Hypercoded/Eris/README.md

 # Eris
-A customization, unique and open-source Discord bot!
+A customizable, unique and open-source Discord bot!